YuyuZha0/bayes-smoothing/README.md

   This program implements the algorithm desribed in [http://www.cs.cmu.edu/~xuerui/papers/ctr.pdf]

-  The algorithm was accelerated by Steffensen algorithm:
+  The fixed-pointed-iteration was accelerated by Steffensen algorithm.

   Usage: